 Ed Albro, editor, PC World

-Most significant story of 2011: I think the biggest technology story of 2011 was the use of social media to organize and report on the Arab Spring uprisings.
+: I think the biggest technology story of 2011 was the use of social media to organize and report on the Arab Spring uprisings.
 Obviously, this revolution wasn't built on tweets alone.
 But when the embattled government of Egypt felt it needed to shut down the country's access to the Internet to maintain control, that shows the power of social media to organize the revolutionaries and inspire their supporters around the world.

 2012 crystal ball: I believe 2012 might be the year that privacy finally comes to the forefront of our discussions of technology.
 The courts will rule on whether the federal government can, without a warrant, put a GPS tracker on your car.
 But that surveillance is almost insignificant compared to the vast amounts of data that companies like Facebook, Google, and Apple gather about us.
 And those companies are governed by few of the restrictions the Constitution imposes on the government.
 The time seems ripe for the public to really start considering whether they're comfortable with Mark Zuckerberg or Larry Page as Big Brother.